Egypt is one of the world’s oldest and greatest civilizations to have ever lived on this earth.

 This happened when I bought another pair of sunglasses for 60EGP and an NY cap for 50EGP.
 Go on, convert that to your own currency, and tell me how good of a deal that was!

-Like in SE Asia, such as Thailand and Indonesia, many vendors have calculators that will show you the asking price.
+Like in Southeast Asian countries such as Thailand and Indonesia, many vendors in Egypt have calculators that will show you the asking price.
 You then type in your price and go back and forth until you reach an agreed price.

 The vendor will start very high, so that means you start very low, but have a price in your head of what you are willing to pay.